asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 ## Remoting
 While actor model eases the concurrent programming with mutatable states, the system is hard to scale as long as the actor system is hosted by a single machine.
 Remoting is a good solution to scale out the actor system among multiple machines.

 When one sends a message to a specific actor, the sender is not directly referring to the receiving actor itself.
 Instead, a reference to the actor is exposed to developers for messaging.
 This reference is called PID, which is short for “process id.”
 In proto.actor, the concept of “process” or “process id” is quite similar to that of Erlang.
-For those who are familiar with Akka’s actor model, PID can be equivalent to ActorRef.
+For those who are familiar with Akka’s actor model, `PID` can be equivalent to `ActorRef`.

-This PID knows where the actual actor instance is located and how to communicate with it.
+This `PID` knows where the actual actor instance is located and how to communicate with it.
 The location may be within the same host machine; Maybe not.
 The important thing is that a sender does not have to pay extra attention to the data serialization/deserialization and data transport.
 In short, one can communicate with an actor hosted by another machine just like the way communicating with a locally hosted actor.

 With such location transparency, multiple machines can collaborate with each other and work as a single actor system.
 This is remoting – a key to scaling out the actor system.